13 Top Nashville Nightlife Spots

 Robert's Western World stands out as a gem among the many neon-clad honky-tonks lining Broadway in the heart of The District.
 Granted, a neon guitar sign hangs out front and it's easy to mistake the joint as another run-of-the-mill bar along Broadway.
-But once inside the typically crowded venue, the place flat out oozes authentic hand clappin', boot stompin' country and hillbilly music.
-Roberts stays open til 3 a.m. nightly, and live music and passionate crowds are a constant.
+But once inside the typically crowded venue, the place flat out oozes authentic hand-clappin', boot-stompin' country and hillbilly music.
+Roberts stays open until 3 a.m., and live music and passionate crowds are a constant.
 The best part?
 There's never a cover charge to watch some of country music's hottest up-and-comers.

 The mother of all country music shows is, without argument, the Grand Ole Opry.
-Originally a live radio show broadcast out of Nashville in the late 1920s, the Grand Ole Opry attracted crowds seeking to watch country music's most popular performers as well as new talent breaking onto the scene.
-Eventually the show moved from the radio station to the hallowed Ryman Auditorium; today it can be seen at the Grand Ole Opry House in East Nashville (though shows are occasionally still held at the Ryman).
-Performances typically run 2 hours long, and are held on Tuesdays (March through December), Wednesdays (July through August), Fridays and Saturdays (weekly).
+Originally a live radio show broadcast out of Nashville in the late 1920s, the Grand Ole Opry attracted crowds seeking to watch country music's most popular performers, as well as new talent, breaking onto the scene.
+Eventually, the show moved from the radio station to the hallowed Ryman Auditorium; today it can be seen at the Grand Ole Opry House in East Nashville (though shows are occasionally still held at the Ryman).
+Performances typically are two hours and are held on Tuesdays (March through December), Wednesdays (July through August), Fridays and Saturdays (weekly).
 Combo tickets that include a tour of the Opry House are also available.

-Perhaps Nashville's most celebrated honky-tonk, Tootsie's Orchid Lounge has played host to country music legends like Patsy Cline and Willie Nelson -- well before they were icons.
-Located on Broadway, just behind the Ryman Auditorium, Tootsie's 2 stages have showcased local musicians nightly for more than 50 years.
+Perhaps Nashville's most celebrated honky-tonk, Tootsie's Orchid Lounge has played host to country music legends like Patsy Cline and Willie Nelson before they were icons.
+Located on Broadway, just behind the Ryman Auditorium, Tootsie's two stages have showcased local musicians nightly for more than 50 years.
 While in the midst of enjoying the performances and downing a cold drink, take a moment to revel in Tootsie's "Wall of Fame."
-Its covered with an epic array of country music memorabilia like signed photos of stars and classic show posters.
+It's covered with an epic array of country music memorabilia like signed photos of stars and classic show posters.